rekalogika/rekalogika.dev/docs/mapper/12-creating-transformer.md

 By default, the target in the mapping is invariant.
 This means that the target must be the same as the target specified in the mapping.
-For example, the mapping below is invariant.
-It will only process the source if the target is a `MoneyDto` object, but not any of its subclasses.
+For example, the mapping `MoneyToMoneyDtoTransformer` above is invariant.
+It will only process the source if the target is type-hinted `MoneyDto`, but not any of its subclasses.

 To get a variant matching, set the third parameter of `TypeMapping` to `true`.